 Could your health cost you a U.S. visa?
 New State Department guidance says diabetes, other chronic conditions may weigh against applicants

-Pedestrians walk along the U.S. side of the pedestrian walkway at the Progreso–Nuevo Progreso border crossing.
+Pedestrians walk along the U.S. side of the pedestrian walkway at the Progreso–Nuevo Progreso International Bridge, one of the most frequented crossings for Winter Texans traveling between the Rio Grande Valley and northern Mexico.
 Photo Credit | Kristen Mosbrucker-Garza

 Chronic illnesses like diabetes may now count against people seeking U.S. visas under new State Department guidance, according to multiple media outlets.